tsulej/GenerateMe/README.md

   * watmap - divide target image into regions and map with most matching part from source set
   * blendimages - blend source image set into target
   * threadraw - draw vertical threads based on image (similar to generative draw)
+  * decompose_paint - decompose image into sqares/rectangles and fill it with some pattern
   * TEMPLATE - clean template sketch with some predefined functions